-The principal dentist had overall responsibility for the management and clinical leadership of the practice.
-The practice manager was responsible for the day to day running of the service.
+The one of the principal dentists had overall responsibility for the management and clinical leadership of the practice and was also responsible for the day to day running of the service.
 Staff knew the management arrangements and their roles and responsibilities.